kenz67/FlightSim-AircraftState/AircraftState/README.md

 ## 🚀 About Me
 I'm a full stack developer with over 30 years experience.
-I used to use older version of Micrsoft Flight Simulator (up to FS9) before taking a long break from the hobby.
+I used older versions of Micrsoft Flight Simulator (up to FS9) before taking a long break from the hobby.

 I was drawn back when MSFS2020 came out and have since build a small home cockpit with a mixture of home built button boxes and store bought components.